 New York loves its pizzas and some of its pizza places are iconic, where lines stretch around the block.
 Walk in and out of Grimaldi’s, Lombardi’s, Roberta’s, Di Fara’s and John’s and then argue about what pizza or what pie is better.
 It’s sacrilege to compare, we might add, so why don’t you just enjoy yourself and not quibble about ranking?

 Get yourself down to the popular Saraghina Restaurant and enjoy everything- appetizers, wine and pizza.
-For burgers, head down to Five Leaves NY, an Australia brunch space.
+For burgers, head down to Five Leaves NY, an Australia brunch space and for an artistic gastronomic adventure, head to Dirt Candy.
 If you’re thinking of deli food, you need to get down to perhaps the most famous deli in the world- Katz’s.
 This delicatessen is over a century old and you feel the sense of history when you step in through the doors.
 Sandwiches, pastrami, hot dogs- every single item on the menu is worth a try.
 If you’re in the mood for something fancier, tuck into a plate of oysters at Maison Premiere.
 Other places of note include Chavela’s, Dough (for some killer donuts) and Fette Sau, among many, many others.

 Related Read: New York Street Food